Cable: Exchange rate between British pounds sterling and the U.S.$.

 Commercial paper: Short-term unsecured promissory notes issued by a corporation.
 The maturity of commercial paper is typically less than 270 days; the most common maturity range is 30 to 50 days or less.

 Commercial risk: The risk that a foreign debtor will be unable to pay its debts because of business events, such as bankruptcy.

-Commission: The fee paid to a broker to execute a trade, based on number of shares, bonds, options, and/or their dollar value.
-In 1975, deregulation led to the creation of discount brokers, who charge lower commissions than full service brokers.
-Full service brokers offer advice and usually have a full staff of analysts who follow specific industries.
+Commission: The fee paid to a broker to execute a trade, based on a number of shares, bonds, options, and/or their dollar value.
+In 1975, deregulation led to the creation of discount brokers, who charge lower commissions than full-service brokers.
+Full-service brokers offer advice and usually have a full staff of analysts who follow specific industries.
 Discount brokers simply execute a client's order -- and usually do not offer an opinion on a stock.
 Also known as a round-turn.

 Commission house: A firm which buys and sells future contracts for customer accounts.

 Commitment: A trader is said to have a commitment when he assumes the obligation to accept or make delivery on a futures contract.

 Commitment fee: A fee paid to a commercial bank in return for its legal commitment to lend funds that have not yet been advanced.

 Committee, AIMR Performance Presentation Standards Implementation Committee: The Association for Investment Management and Research (AIMR)'s Performance Presentation Standards Implementation Committee is charged with the responsibility to interpret, revise and update the AIMR Performance Presentation Standards (AIMR-PPS(TM)) for portfolio performance presentations.